 The Workers’ Compensation Appeals Board (WCAB) handles the process for workers’ compensation claims.
 When an employee’s claim is rejected by their employer, they may take their case to the WCAB in the hopes of having the Board declare their claim to be valid and to compel the employer to offer workers’ compensation to the injured employee.
 The Board takes in evidence and, if they determine that an employer was liable for the injuries the employee sustained, the employer may then need to give benefits to the employee.
 In short, an employee has little to lose by filing a claim with the WCAB—it is simply a matter of waiting to see if their gamble pays off.
 For the employer, on the other hand, the lawsuit can end up being costly.

 Building your case against the claim takes time and effort invested in researching and investigating the circumstances surrounding the employee’s alleged injury.
 The process can also mean cash out of your pocket as you sacrifice part of your workday to attend the trial and argue your side of the issue.
 These drains on time and resources can be costly for the employer, and if the WCAB finds in favor of the employee, those costs could end up being all for nothing.

-If your employee has filed a claim against you and you need a workers’ compensation lawsuit defense attorney in Long Beach, the expert attorneys at Sacks & Zolonz, LLP are here to assist you.
-The trial process can be time- and-resource-consuming for employers, and employers have a host of other matters that require their attention on any given day.
-That is why hiring a skilled and experienced workers’ compensation defense attorney to guide you through—and represent you during—the process is crucial.
+If your employee has filed a claim against you and you need a workers’ compensation lawsuit defense attorney in Long Beach, the expert attorneys at Sacks Law Group, APC is here to assist you.
+The trial process can be time- and resource-consuming for employers and employers have a host of other matters that require their attention on any given day.
+That is why hiring a skilled and experienced attorney to guide you through—and represent you during—the process is crucial.
 Contact us today for your consultation.